 F1 cancels season-opening Australian GP amid virus concerns

-There had been two practice sessions scheduled for Friday, with qualifying Saturday for Sunday's GP.
-No fans had been allowed into the Albert Park circuit on Friday morning.

-Six-time world champion Lewis Hamilton had earlier questioned the wisdom of racing this weekend.
+“The physical and mental health and well being of our team members and of the wider F1 community are our absolute priority," the team said in a statement.
+“In light of the force majeure events we are experiencing with regards to the Coronavirus pandemic, we no longer feel the safety of our employees can be guaranteed if we continue to take part in the event."

+Hamilton was critical of the decision for the F1 show to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled all over the world.

-“I am really very, very surprised we’re here ... it’s shocking we’re all sitting in this room,” Hamilton said at the first official news conference Thursday ahead of Sunday's Grand Prix.
+“I am really very, very surprised we’re here ... it’s shocking we’re all sitting in this room,” Hamilton said.
 “It seems that the rest of the world is already reacting a little bit late ... yet Formula One continues.”

-Hamilton's Mercedes team later urged FIA to cancel or postpone the race.

-In conflicting on-again, off-again reports, the BBC reported that the race had been postponed, citing two unidentified sources, before Australian Grand Prix Corporation Chairman Paul Little told Australia's Channel 9 on Friday that the event would go ahead.

 Asked why he thought organizers were persisting with the race, Hamilton said “cash is king.”

+“No one wants this, we all want to get in our cars and get racing, but we have to be realistic and we must put health and safety first,” Hamilton said.
+“The reality is, this is really serious with people dying every day, lots of people ill ... many people being affected financially and emotionally.”

+Carey on Friday dismissed the “cash is king” comment, saying if that was the case, the Australian GP wouldn't have been canceled.
+More than 86,000 people attended the women's Twenty20 Cricket World Cup final last weekend in Melbourne, when many of the F1 teams were traveling to Australia and organizers weren't expecting any major problems.

-Members of the U.S.-backed Haas team had also been in isolation but they were cleared after tests, with Australian GP organizers saying state health authorities had confirmed only one positive case in eight F1-related tests conducted so far.
+Members of the U.S.-backed Haas team had also been in isolation but they were cleared after tests.
+Local health authorities confirmed only one positive case in eight F1-related tests conducted so far.

+Fans will be refunded for their tickets, although some were angered that they weren't told of the cancellation when the decision was made.
+At some gates, circuit staff used speaker phones to tell spectators there'd be no racing at all.
+Negotiations are continuing with hundreds of suppliers for the race.
+Australian organizers haven't ruled out staging the race on a later date.

+Later Friday, Australian Prime Minister Scott Morrison said non-essential gatherings of more than 500 people should not go ahead from Monday, on the advice of health officials.
+That means other sports will also go into lockdown, following the likes of the NBA and the NHL in America.

 Most people quickly recover from the virus after experiencing only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.